groupserver/buildout/docs/faq.rst

    pair: User; Delete
    pair: Profile; Delete

+.. _removeUser:

 ... remove a user?

-  When a person leaves the last group on their site they are no longer a site member, but they will still have a user-object.
+  When a person leaves their last group on a site they are no longer a site member, but they will still have a user-object.
 These objects can be deleted, but it is discouraged.